jedrzejkubica/GBA-centrality/README.md

 ## Validation of _GBA centrality_

-We put all code for the validation of GBA centrality in [Validation/](Validation/).
+All code for the validation of GBA centrality is in [Validation/](Validation/).

 ### Python environment